Trinitui/100-days-of-code/log.md

 ## Day 42: Sep 16, 2020

 **Today's Progress:** Quote Machine and MarkDown Viewer are done!
 I started on the Drum Machine now.
+I also got some books in a deal online - I'll be checking those out.

 **Thoughts:** Here's my next challenge - styling and column-izing mapped array elements that React is creating dynamically.
 Fun.